MicrosoftDocs/win32/desktop-src/BITSProv/createjob-bitsclientjob.md

 ---
 title: CreateJob method of the BitsClientJob class
 description: The CreateJob method creates a BITS transfer job with the specified parameters.
-Default values are used for optional parameters if values are not specified. ms.assetid: 'be86f7a1-2dc9-4376-8cde-2b2eb527859b'
+Default values are used for optional parameters if values are not specified. ms.assetid: be86f7a1-2dc9-4376-8cde-2b2eb527859b
+keywords:
+- CreateJob method
+- CreateJob method, BitsClientJob class
-keywords: ["CreateJob method", "CreateJob method, BitsClientJob class", "BitsClientJob class, CreateJob method"]
+- BitsClientJob class, CreateJob method
 topic_type:
 - apiref
 api_name: